 Transient ischemic attack needs a new name.
 Its current nickname, mini-stroke, doesn't fill the bill either.
 Both suggest something small and passing, a fleeting problem you can put off until you have the time to do something about it.
 What's needed is something that conveys urgency and harm, because a transient ischemic attack (TIA) is often followed by a full-blown stroke.
 Getting evaluated and treated right away — within minutes of having a TIA, if possible — can lower the chances of having a stroke.

 At the outset, there's little difference between a TIA and the most common kind of stroke, an ischemic stroke.
 They look the same, feel the same, and are caused by the same thing — a blood clot or bit of cholesterol-filled plaque that is blocking blood flow in an artery that nourishes part of the brain.
 The big thing that separates a TIA from a stroke is how long it lasts.
-A TIA is over quickly, often fading away within hours, if not minutes, while a stroke lasts longer than 24 hours.
+A TIA is over quickly, often fading away within minutes to hours.
+Stroke symptoms last longer, usually more than 24 hours.
 The blockage can cause any of the following:

 - numbness or weakness in your face, arm, or leg, especially on one side of the body